eduMFA/eduMFA/doc/eventhandler/responsemangler.rst

 The ResponseMangler is a special handler module, that can modify the response of an HTTP request.
-This way privacyIDEA can change the data sent back to the client, depending on certain conditions.
+This way eduMFA can change the data sent back to the client, depending on certain conditions.

 All actions take a JSON pointer, which looks like a path variable like